- Significant Business History stream; and

 Significant Business History stream

-The significant business history stream is available to individuals with a proven record of business success who are looking to participate actively in a new or existing business in Australia.
+The business history stream of the subclass 132 visa is available to individuals with a proven record of business success who are looking to participate actively in a new or existing business in Australia.
 In addition, a significant amount of personal wealth is also required to consider this visa.
 As the basic eligibility criteria include, the primary applicant must:

 - Be nominated by a State or Territory authority – there is no point-based test;